dtcenter/METplotpy/metplotpy/plots/histogram/README_histogram.rst

 showlegend:  Set to True if the plot legend is to be included in the plot, False otherwise

+legend_titles:  The title to the legend, if set

 legend_orientation:  Set to 'h' for horizontal, 'v' for vertical orientation for the legend

 plot_bgcolor:  The colors to use in the plot's background